ormfav/LsnDavideVallenzasca/readme.md

 └── makefile
 ```

-- XX.ipynb: jupyter notebook with the results of the excercises
+- XY.ipynb: jupyter notebook with the results of the excercises
-- LSN_Exercises_XX.ipynb: jupyter notebook with the assignements
+- LSN_Exercises_XY.ipynb: jupyter notebook with the assignements
 - in: the folder containing input data (starting values,
   configurations etc..)
 - out: a folder with the data collected after the c++ simulation